 Heart Attack Grill features a rather unique theme, basing itself on the experience of a visit to the hospital.

-The waitresses are referred to as “nurses” and the waiters as “doctors”, and they attend to you dressed in sexy medical attire.
-The owner, “Dr. Jon”, works there himself, and can often be found personally flipping burgers in the kitchen wearing a doctor’s coat.
+The waitresses are referred to as “nurses” and the waiters as “doctors”, and they attend to you dressed in medical-themed attire.
+The owner, “Dr. Jon”, is part of the restaurant’s persona and is closely associated with the concept.

 Diners are “patients”, and when you arrive to “check in”, you are given a medical gown and a wristband to wear before being led to your table.